FRED: Flexible REduction-Distribution Interconnect and Communication Implementation for Wafer-Scale Distributed Training of DNN Models: Desired Metrics for a Wafer-scale Fabric

-As discussed earlier, maintaining high I/O BW is essential in achieving the best performance for the weight streaming execution model.
-However, baseline topologies like 2D-mesh fail to achieve the maximum I/O performance. \autoref{fig:DataIngestion} illustrates the problem on a $4\times 4$ mesh topology with a pure DP parallelization strategy.
-Here, each weight fetched from an off-chip memory channel should be broadcast to all NPUs.
+As mentioned earlier, maintaining high I/O bandwidth is critical for achieving optimal performance in the weight streaming execution model.
+However, the 2D mesh often falls short of delivering maximum I/O performance. \autoref{fig:DataIngestion}~illustrates this problem using a $4\times 4$ mesh topology with a pure DP parallelization strategy.
+In this scenario, each weight fetched from an off-chip memory channel must be broadcast to all NPUs. \autoref{fig:DataIngestion}(A) shows a broadcast algorithm, based on the \emph{MPI} implementation of one-to-many pattern on 2D mesh~\cite{MPI}, when reading from two different memory channels (shown as the red and blue flows).

-\autoref{fig:DataIngestion}.a shows a broadcast algorithm, based on the \emph{MPI} implementation of one-to-many pattern on mesh \cite{MPI}, when reading from two different memory channels (shown as the red and blue flows).
-Ideally, all memory channels should stream (different) weights simultaneously and with the line-rate to maximize the I/O BW. \autoref{fig:DataIngestion}.b shows the maximum channel load analysis, for one hotspot link, when all memory channels are fetching the weights at the same time.
+Ideally, all memory channels should stream (different) weights simultaneously and with the line-rate to maximize the I/O BW.
+However, \emph{the shape of 2D Mesh topology inherently generates hotspots and negatively affects the I/O BW}. \autoref{fig:DataIngestion}(B) shows the maximum channel load, for one hotspot link, when all memory channels are fetching the weights at the same time.
 If the BW of each memory channel is $P$ bytes/s, then the hotspot link should have the capacity (BW) of $7P$ bytes/s to allow the maximum I/O BW on a $4\times 4$ mesh.

-\insertFigureNew{DataIngestion}{(A) The broadcast communication pattern when reading from two different I/O channels (shown in red and blue arrows).
-The number associated with each arrow shows the timestamp when data crosses that link for one packet.
-In practice, multiple packets are pipelined across each path.
-In this example, the parallelization strategy is MP(1)-DP(16)-PP(1), and the model weights are broadcasted among all NPUs for the weight streaming execution model.
-Note that the reverse order is used to sum the weight gradients during the back-propagation and write the final results into the remote storage.
-(B) The maximum channel load analysis corresponding to \autoref{fig:DataIngestion}.a, when all of the I/O channels are used simultaneously.}{1}

-In general, for an $N N$ mesh (and $4 N$ external I/O channels), the wafer-scale links should have the BW of $\mathbf{(2N-1)P}$ bytes/s to allow for the full I/O BW in all parallelization strategies, assuming each I/O channel BW is $P$ bytes/s.
-As the formula shows, the required wafer-scale BW grows linearly with the mesh size and for certain mesh sizes, the technology may not allow providing such high-BW on wafer-scale.
-In this case, the I/O channel rate is scaled down proportional to the maximum BW of the wafer-scale links, i.e., $\frac{link\_BW}{(2N-1)P}$.
+In general, for an $N \times N$ mesh and $4 \times N$ external I/O channels, the wafer-scale fabric links should have a bandwidth of $\mathbf{(2N-1)P}$ bytes/s to fully utilize the I/O bandwidth in all parallelization strategies, assuming each I/O channel has a bandwidth of $P$ bytes/s.
+As the formula indicates, the required link bandwidth grows $O(N)$ with the mesh width.
+For larger packages, the technology might not support such high-bandwidth requirements on the package.
+In such cases, the I/O channel rate must be scaled down proportionally to accommodate the maximum link bandwidth, i.e., $P=\frac{link\_BW}{(2N-1)}$.